 - iii.
 The 0.2-percent-annual-chance Flood Approach use the 0.2-percentannual-chance flood elevation (also known as the 500-year flood elevation). - d.
-Amend the New Hampshire Stream Crossing Guidelines to incorporate anticipated future stormwater flows based on best available climate science. - e.
+Develop model regulations for municipalities to consider adopting into their existing floodplain management regulations, which can assist municipalities in becoming more flood resilient by addressing current and future flood conditions using the best available flood risk and climate science information. - e.
+Amend the New Hampshire Stream Crossing Guidelines to incorporate anticipated future stormwater flows based on best available climate science. - f.
 Incorporate the Science and Technical Advisory Panel report information, as amended, into benefit-cost analyses for applications submitted under FEMA Hazard Mitigation Assistance and Public Assistance grant programs.
-In relevant cases, consider timeframes for potential future relocation or retreat by acquiring at-risk properties. - f.
+In relevant cases, consider timeframes for potential future relocation or retreat by acquiring at-risk properties. - g.
 Require, through legislation or other means, that the New Hampshire Site Evaluation Committee and Public Utilities Commission take future sea-level rise and coastal flooding impacts into account in project siting decisions and other planning.